haifengkao/AlwaysOpenWorkspace/README.md

 ## Release Notes

 ### 0.10.0
-- support open current folder if the pattern "./" is added to "Root Folders" setting (default is not)
+- support open current folder if the pattern "./" is added to "Root Folders" setting (it's not added by default)

 ### 0.0.4
 - Automatcally close vscode when all editors are closed